 Do you want to be creative but don’t know how to start?
 As I see it, anyone can paint, draw, sculpt, write, make music – anybody can create.
 It is not reserved for a chosen few.
 If you feel a desire to be creative, but it is not happening, you most likely have a belief system that limits you.
 We all have an inner critic who restricts us from exploring and playing freely.
 Kickstart your Creativity is specially designed to work on your mental blocks and free your creative spirit.

 Would you like to run a workshop and share your skills with people?
 Maybe you don’t have the experience yet to plan or structure a workshop.
 I am passionate about workshop creation and facilitation, and happy to assist you in sharing your gifts with others.
 Workshop mentoring covers:

 - Support in planning and conducting your workshop

 - Identifying insecurities and fears

 - Tools and exercises designed for your participants

-If you are working with people, chances are you may face challenging moments.
-Maybe a client touches your own story and vulnerability.
-As facilitators, we can even encounter our own blind spots or trigger points.
-In those cases, you may benefit from talking with a non-bias person in a supportive environment.
+If you are working with people, you may face challenging moments.
+Maybe a client touches on your own story and vulnerability.
+As facilitators, we can even encounter our own blind spots, self-doubt and trigger points.